Rohit Paudel

-Rohit Kumar Paudel (born 2 September 2002) is a Nepalese cricketer and current captain of the Nepal national cricket team.
+Rohit Kumar Paudel (born 2 September 2002) is a Nepalese cricketer and the captain of the Nepal national cricket team.
 He made his List A debut for Nepal in the 2018 ICC World Cricket League Division Two tournament on 8 February 2018.
-He was inspired to play cricket, after Nepal played in the ICC T20 World Cup in Bangladesh.
-In January 2019, he became the youngest male cricketer to score an international half-century.
-The record was broken in February 2020, by his team-mate Kushal Malla.
-He is also all time highest run scorer of Nepal in ODI format and First Nepalese player to score 1000 runs in ODI cricket.Rohit Paudel was named captain of the Nepali National Cricket Team on November 12th, 2022.
+He was inspired to play cricket after Nepal played in the 2014 ICC World Twenty20 in Bangladesh.
+In January 2019, paudel became the youngest male cricketer to score an international half-century.
+The record was broken in February 2020 by his teammate Kushal Malla.
+He is the all-time highest run scorer for Nepal in the ODI format and the first Nepalese player to score 1,000 runs in ODI cricket.
+He was named captain of the Nepal cricket team in November 2022.

 International career

 In July 2018, he was named in Nepal's squad for their One Day International (ODI) series against the Netherlands.
 These were Nepal's first ODI matches since gaining ODI status during the 2018 Cricket World Cup Qualifier.
 He made his Twenty20 debut for Nepal in the 2018 MCC Tri-Nation Series against the Marylebone Cricket Club on 29 July 2018.

-He made his ODI debut for Nepal against the Netherlands on 3 August 2018.
-At the age of 15 years and 335 days, he became the fourth-youngest player to make his debut in an ODI.
+Rohit Paudel marked his entry into ODI cricket for Nepal during a match against the Netherlands on August 3, 2018.
+Remarkably, at the tender age of 15 years and 335 days, he joined the ranks as the fourth-youngest player to debut in an ODI.
+During his inaugural ODI appearance, he contributed 6 runs off just 15 balls, showcasing his early potential with a boundary.
+Batting in the number 6 position, Paudel was caught out during the course of the match.

 In August 2018, he was named in Nepal's squad for the 2018 Asia Cup Qualifier tournament.
+In the match against the United Arab Emirates (UAE) on August 30, 2018, Rohit Paudel contributed 9 runs to Nepal's innings.
+It was his second ODI match.
+He faced 14 deliveries during his time at the crease, scoring at a strike rate of 64.28.
+However, he was dismissed after hitting 2 boundaries, caught by the opposition.

 In October 2018, he was the leading run-scorer for Nepal in the 2018 ACC Under-19 Asia Cup, with 161 runs in three matches.

-On 26 January 2019, at the age of 16 years and 146 days, Kumar became the youngest male cricketer to score an international half-century.
-He scored 55 runs from 58 balls in the second ODI against the United Arab Emirates at the ICC Academy Ground in Dubai.
+On 26 January 2019, at the age of 16 years and 146 days on his third ODI match, Paudel became the youngest male cricketer to score an international half-century.
+He scored 55 runs from 58 balls in the second ODI against the United Arab Emirates at the ICC Academy Ground in Dubai. on his fourth ODI, the next game, he scored 16 runs off 24 balls.